Deals4 min read

 • Standard APR through Hyundai Motor Finance: 4.49% — same as Toyota but with class="relative z-10",500 dealer cash on top

-• Best deal structure: Take the class="relative z-10",500 dealer cash and finance at your credit union's rate
+• Best structure: take the class="relative z-10",500 cash and finance at your credit union's rate

 • 75+ days' supply nationally — the most negotiating leverage of any mid-size sedan in June